abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 ## Processing the notification

-Once your application starts receiving notifications it must process them.
+After your application starts receiving notifications it must process them.
 The following are the minimum tasks that your app must perform to process a notification:

 1. Validate the `clientState` property.
 The clientState property in the notification must match the one submitted with the subscription request.
-  > Note: If this is not true, you should not consider this a valid notification.
+  > Note: If this isn't true, you shouldn't consider this a valid notification.
 You should also investigate where the notification comes from and take appropriate action.
 2. Update your application based on your business logic.
 3. Send a `202 - Accepted` status code in your response to Microsoft Graph.
 If Microsoft Graph doesn't receive a 2xx class code, it will retry resending the notification a number of times.
   > You should send a `202 - Accepted` status code even if the clientState property doesn't match the one submitted with the subscription request.